itatiN/Weather/README.md

 # Weather
-A simple site that show weather for the day
+A responsive site that show weather for the day